ishankmoraiya/clothify/README.md

 ## Introduction

 My Awesome Front-End Application is a web-based tool for managing tasks and deadlines efficiently.
-Simplified ERP System with React I am taking an example of clothe ecommerce as Simplified ERP System

 ## Simplified ERP System for Clothing Ecommerce